Frequently Asked Questions

 Because each person has different issues and goals, coaching will be different depending on the individual.
 In general, you can expect to discuss the current events happening in your life, your personal history relevant to your issue, and report progress (or any new insights gained) from the previous coaching session.
 Depending on your specific needs, therapy can be short-term, for a specific issue, or longer-term, to deal with more difficult patterns or your desire for more personal development.
 Either way, it is most common to schedule regular sessions with your coach (usually weekly).
 It is important to understand that you will get more results from coaching if you actively participate in the process.
 The ultimate purpose of coaching is to help you bring what you learn in session back into your life.
 Therefore, beyond the work you do in coaching sessions, your coach may suggest some things you can do outside of the sessions to support your process - such as reading a pertinent book, journaling on specific topics, noting particular behaviors or taking action on your goals.
 People seeking a coaching psychologist are ready to make positive changes in their lives, are open to new perspectives and take responsibility for their lives.

 It is well established that the long-term solution to mental and emotional problems and the pain they cause cannot be solved solely by medication.
-Instead of just treating the symptom, coaching addresses the cause of our distress and the behavior patterns that curb our progress.
+Instead of just treating the symptoms, coaching addresses the cause of our distress and the behavior patterns that inhibit our progress.
 You can best achieve sustainable growth and a greater sense of well-being with an integrative approach to wellness.
 Working with your medical doctor you can determine what's best for you, and in some cases a combination of medication and coaching is the right course of action.

 Note: Free Spirit is not responsible for the content, claims or representations of the links to external websites and should be used for informational purposes only.